videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/quick-start.md

 ### Step 5: Implement Participant View

-Before implementing participant view, you need to understand a couple of concepts.
+Before implementing the participant view, you need to understand a couple of concepts.

 ###### 1. Forwarding Ref for mic and camera

-`useRef` hook is responsible  for referencing the audio and video components.
+The `useRef` hook is responsible  for referencing the audio and video components.
 It will be used to play and stop the audio and video of the participant.

 ```js title="Forwarding Ref for mic and camera"
 const webcamRef = useRef(null);